 Nolan returned as the Sabres head coach during the 2013-14 season and remained on through 2014-15.
-He won just 40 games in his second stint, the same he won in just the 1996-97 season.
+He won just 40 games in his second stint, the same amount he won in the 1996-97 season alone.

 New York Islanders goaltender Garth Snow retired, on July 18, 2006, after 12 seasons in the NHL.
 He was immediately named the team’s general manager.
 Snow was the third general manager in six weeks for the Islanders.
 Former New York Rangers general manager, Neil Smith, replaced Mike Milbury on June 8, 2006, but didn’t make it through the summer.

 Snow held on the general manager job through the 2017-18 season.
 His draft record includes players like Travis Harmonic, Jared Spurgeon, John Tavares, Calvin de Haan, Anders Lee, Nino Niederreiter, Brock Nelson, Ryan Strome, Mathew Barzal, and Anthony Beauvillier.